wsrn829/wsrn829/README.md

 - Do you think someone who talks all the time could really be friends with someone who posts all the time?
 Probably not.
 Because the one who talks non-stop doesn’t even post, and the one who posts non-stop doesn’t even talk.
 - I took some pride in updating the task tracker with ‘All styling was done in Python’ during our standup today.
 - 😏 DSA again.
 Guess what language I’m using rn? 😌
+- Have been studying the whole day, and *finally*—suddenly—understood what Generics means..😎

 ------------------------------------